simo-hue/simo-hue/README.md

 Welcome to my world!
 I’m a Computer Science student at the University of Verona, where I delve into the fascinating intersection of technology and creativity.
 My passion for coding intertwines with my love for motors, photography, and video making, making each day a unique adventure.

+I have an extreme passion for continuos learning and personal improvement, if you are intrested check out my personal website and discover more about me: https://simo-hue.github.io/

 🚀 About Me

 Visit My Website For More Info: https://simo-hue.github.io/